 Isolate and do not come to campus.
-Notify our COVID-19 Compliance Manager immediately at covidmanager@swlaw.edu.
+Immediately call Southwestern Security at 213.738.5793 and notify our COVID-19 Compliance Manager at covidmanager@swlaw.edu.
 Follow the L.A.
 County Department of Public Health's home isolation instructions closely (found here).
 Monitor your symptoms carefully.
 If your symptoms get worse, call your healthcare provider immediately.
 You should not return to campus until at least 10 days after symptoms first appeared and at least 24 hours with no fever without fever-reducing medication and other symptoms of COVID-19 have improved.
 For more information on what to do when you have tested positive for COVID-19 and when to safely return to campus after testing positive, visit http://publichealth.lacounty.gov/acd/ncorona2019/covidisolation/.